-These criteria resulted in a comparison group of 19 companies with median revenues and market capitalization of approximately \$11.2 billion and \$21.5 billion, respectively.
+These criteria resulted in a comparison group of 20 companies with median revenues and market capitalization of approximately \$13.2 billion and \$21.8 billion, respectively.

-The comparison group utilized for purposes of 2023 compensation includes the same 19 companies as the previous year's comparison group, which are listed below.
+The comparison group utilized for purposes of 2024 compensation includes the same 19 companies as the previous year's comparison group, along with the addition of Exelon Corporation to complete the group of 20 companies.
+The companies in the comparison group are listed below.

+- Alliant Energy Corporation

+- Ameren Corporation

-- Alliant Energy Corporation - Consolidated Edison, Inc.Dominion Energy, Inc. - Ameren Corporation American Electric Power Company
+- Dominion Energy, Inc.

+- American Electric Power Company

-CenterPoint Energy
+- CenterPoint Energy

+- CMS Energy Corporation

+- DTE Energy Co.